ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Introduction

-_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, processes or network-connected computers) with non-blocking backpressure. _Backpressure_ is application-level flow control from the event consumer to the event producer to scale the emitting of events in the producer in accordance with their demand from the consumer.
+_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, actors or network-connected computers) with non-blocking backpressure. _Backpressure_ is application-level flow control from the event consumer to the event producer to control its emission rate.

-Reactive streams are designed to achieve high throughput and low latency in sequential processing, where transferring events between asynchronous processing stages takes noticeable time.
+The main purpose of Reactive Streams is to let the subscriber control how quickly the publisher produces events.
+This is implemented by switching between _push_ and _pull_ models automatically based on consumption rate.
+In Reactive Streams consumers can use bounded buffers of known size without the danger of memory overflow.

 ![stream diagram](/images/stream_diagram.png)

 The Reactive Streams specification is already implemented in the various programming platforms (.NET, JVM, JavaScript) and network protocols (RSocket).
-In the Java ecosystem, reactive threads are supported in particular:
+In the Java ecosystem, reactive threads are supported in particular (listed alphabetically):

-* general-purpose frameworks (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, Parallel Universe Quasar, SmallRye Mutiny)
+* general-purpose frameworks (Eclipse Vert.x, Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, Parallel Universe Quasar, SmallRye Mutiny)
-* web frameworks (Eclipse Vert.x, Lightbend Play Framework, Oracle Helidon, Pivotal WebFlux, Ratpack)
+* web frameworks (Lightbend Play Framework, Oracle Helidon, Pivotal WebFlux, Ratpack)
 * relational and non-relational databases (Apache Cassandra, Elasticsearch, MongoDB, PostgreSQL)
 * message brokers (Apache Kafka, Pivotal RabbitMQ/AMQP)
 * cloud providers (AWS SDK for Java 2.0)
+* network protocols (RSocket)

-## Architecture
+## Protocol evolution

 When transmitting items from the producer to the consumer, the goal is to transmit _all_ items with minimal latency and maximum throughput.